prismicio/prismic-gatsby/packages/gatsby-plugin-prismic-previews/README.md

 Integrate live [Prismic Previews][prismic-previews] into a static [Gatsby][gatsby] site to enable editors a seamless content editing experience.

-- 🤝 Integrates tightly with the [Gatsby Prismic source plugin][gatsby-source-prismic]
+- 🤝 &nbsp;Integrates tightly with the [Gatsby Prismic source plugin][gatsby-source-prismic]
-- 👁 Refreshes preview content automatically as changes are saved in Prismic
+- 👁 &nbsp;Refreshes preview content automatically as changes are saved in Prismic
-- 🚅 Adds the [Prismic Toolbar][prismic-toolbar] with an in-app edit button and preview link sharing.
+- 🚅 &nbsp;Adds the [Prismic Toolbar][prismic-toolbar] with an in-app edit button and preview link sharing.
-- 🌩 No extra infrastructure or costs required (specifically, [Gatsby Cloud][gatsby-cloud] is not required)
+- 🌩 &nbsp;No extra infrastructure or costs required (specifically, [Gatsby Cloud][gatsby-cloud] is not required)

 ## Install